 Verification Tests

-This page documents the key verification tests that confirm the accuracy of reactions, internal forces, deflections, second-order (P-Delta) effects, and eigenvalue buckling analysis.
-All expected values come from independent, published sources.
-Every result shown was computed by running the solver directly against these test cases.
+This page documents verification tests for reactions, internal forces, deflections, second-order effects, Classic and Wittrick-Williams buckling, and modal natural frequencies.
+Expected values come from independent published sources, and every result shown was computed by running the solver directly against the listed test case.

 Beams